 Cat’s are able to hear sounds resonating at a far higher level than humans can detect at around 65 kHz compared with a human’s 20kHz.
 Cats live in a different sound world from us a world in which the high pitched squeaks of mice and other small creatures are part of everyday experience.

-A mother cat can hear the plaintive cries of lost kittens that would inaudible to you and I.
+A mother cat can hear the plaintive cries of lost kittens that would be inaudible to you and me.